JoshuaWise/vapr/README.md

 Route handlers behave like a stack.
 They are called in order until a response is generated.
 When that happens, control will start flowing in the reverse direction, calling each of the *late handlers* in the opposite order.

 Late handlers are capable of mutating the response object, but all properties are guarded by setters/getters, preventing any invalid mutation (such as setting the response code to an object).
-Additionally, each late handler may return a new response, replacing the existing one for the subsequent late handler.
+Additionally, each late handler may return a new response, replacing the existing one for subsequent late handlers.

 When all handlers and late handlers are finished, the resulting response is finally sent to the client.